-The aptly named Red Howler monkey (Alouatta seniculus) has reddish fur and is unusually vocal.
+The aptly named red howler monkey (Alouatta seniculus) has reddish fur and is unusually vocal.
 Said to be among the loudest animals in the Americas, its call can be heard more than three miles away.
 At around 90 centimeters in length, it is one of the largest primates on the continent, and it inhabits forests from Central America to the Amazon basin of southeastern Peru.
-Interestingly, while most New World primates lack color vision, Red Howler monkeys benefit from this adaptation.
+Interestingly, while most New World primates lack color vision, red howler monkeys benefit from this adaptation.
 Less active than other monkeys, they are highly social mammals, living in groups of between 10 to 15 individuals.
-They are also of interest due to their unusual diet; they are the only New World primate to survive on a diet composed almost exclusively of leaves, although in addition to fruits and nuts, the normally vegetarian Red Howler monkey will also feed on the occasional bird’s egg.
+They are also of interest due to their unusual diet; they are the only New World primate which feeds almost exclusively on a diet composed of leaves, although they are known to supplement their diet with fruits and nuts.
+The normally vegetarian red howler monkey will also feed on the occasional bird’s egg.

 Dusky titi monkeys are a monogamous species, mating for life.
-Like the Howler monkey, they have red fur.
-Rather than forming the hierarchical troops common to many other species of monkey, they live in relatively small groups of individuals composed of an adult mating pair and their offspring.
-Experts believe that the high degree of coordination seen in the activities of mating pairs is an indication of their very close emotional bond.
+Like the howler monkey, they have red fur.
+Rather than forming the hierarchical troops common to many other species of monkey, they live in small groups composed of an adult mating pair and their offspring.
+Experts believe that the high degree of coordination seen in the activities of mating pairs of dusky tit monkeys is an indication of their very close emotional bond.
 They tend to be extremely wary in the presence of humans.
 The vocalization they employ to define their territory is often heard on forest trails.

-With a total body length (including the tail) of around 1.60 meters, Spider monkeys are among the largest primates in the Americas, easily recognizable in the treetops thanks to their dark silhouettes and extremely long arms and legs.
-Ranging from Central America to the forests of South America, Spider monkeys live in large groups of up to 35 individuals, feeding on fruit, nuts, honey and insects.
-Aided by their vestigial thumb, Spider monkeys are able to travel rapidly through the forest canopy by swinging from one branch to another, using only their arms.
-The most agile of the many monkey species that inhabit Tambopata National Reserve, it can be spotted feeding during the day high in the forest canopy (read more about the Spider monkey here).
+Also present in Tambopata National Reserve is the spider monkey.
+The most agile of the monkey species that inhabit Tambopata, it can be spotted feeding during the day high in the forest canopy.
+With a total body length (including the tail) of around 1.60 meters, spider monkeys are among the largest primates in the Americas, easily recognizable in the treetops thanks to their dark silhouettes and extremely long arms and legs.
+Ranging from Central America to the forests of South America, spider monkeys live in large groups of up to 35 individuals, feeding on fruit, nuts, honey and insects.
+Aided by their vestigial thumb, spider monkeys are able to travel rapidly through the forest canopy by swinging from one branch to another, using only their arms.